 I grew up in Brazil, and thus developed an awareness that Brazilians and others around the world want to learn English.
 So after getting a degree in elementary education, I quickly enrolled in a Master’s program to learn how to teach English as a foreign language.
 At the beginning of my career, I taught immigrants and international students in Canada, for 8 years.
 Then, God led my developed ESL programs for international schools, developed a Master’s program for Indonesian teachers, and taught English at a Muslim elementary school.
 We got to return to Brazil for five years, where I developed a Christian English school, with our own curriculum and programs for all ages.
 Most recently, we worked for a year in Kenya, where I taught English and education in a Bible college.
 I currently am also involved with ACSI (Association of Christian Schools), both in writing for their ESL textbook series, as well as speaking at conferences.
 During the last ten years I have enjoyed not only teaching English, but training English teachers, both abroad and in two universities in Indiana.
 I have no greater joy than to be a small part in equipping teachers to serve and meet the needs of English learners, both at home and abroad.

-Dormer, J.E. (in press) Passport to adventure: Explore 1 and 2 (low-intermediate and
+Dormer, J.E.
+(2013) Passport to adventure: Explore A and B (low-intermediate and

-intermediate level elementary EFL texts) Purposeful Design Publishers, ACSI.
+intermediate level elementary EFL student texts, teacher's books, and supplementary materials) Purposeful Design Publishers, ACSI.

-Dormer, J. E. (in press).
+Dormer, J. E. (2012).
 Shared competence: NEST/NNEST collaboration that benefits all.
 In

 Honigsfeld and M. Dove (Eds.), Co-teaching and Other Collaborative Practices in